 But I also know that it’s not entirely their fault.
 It wasn’t too long ago that I found myself grappling with the same questions.
 I wanted to finally be able to reconcile all of the pieces of the God that I THOUGHT I knew from growing up in a strict Southern Baptist household – The God of exclusion and favoritism; the God of a bunch of rules that made my life less fun; the God who claimed to love His creation, but seemed to turn a blind eye when death, war and famine ravaged it; and the God who could even THINK of sending anyone to rot in a pit of fire – With the God that I was told adored me so much that He sent His only Son to suffer and die for me.
 THAT kind of God would just snap His fingers and fix everything, right?!

-A few years ago, an atheist friend of mine posted an article on Facebook about a Catholic priest accused of raping a young boy and asked the same question: “If there’s a God, why does He allow this to happen?”
+A few years ago, an friend of mine who claims atheism posted an article on Facebook about a Catholic priest accused of sexually abusing a young boy and asked the same question: “If there’s a God, why does He allow this to happen?”
 And in one of my braver moments – Usually I don’t jump into social media conflicts, but this time, I felt I had a relatively appropriate response for her as the mother of a young son – I presented this analogy to her:

 So why do we continuously blame Him for the heartbreaking choices that His children make?